robvet/hack-integration/7-devops/readme.md

 # Overview
-DevOps for Logic Apps and Functions
+DevOps for Logic Apps and Azure Functions

 # Challenges

 1. Implement source control and a CI/CD solution.

-The solution should deploy the Program Feedback API when there is a change to the "main" branch and the build is successful.
+2. The solution should deploy the Program Feedback API when there is a change to the "main" branch and the build is successful.

+3. Successful builds should require approval before being pushed to Azure.

-2. Create a "Blue Green" deployment approach with GitHub actions.
+4. Create a "Blue Green" deployment approach with GitHub actions.

 # Reference
 * [DevOps](https://resources.github.com/devops/)